MoneyMax Title Loans logo

 MoneyMax Title Loans Review

 LoanStar's core service is auto title loans, which allow borrowers to use their vehicle's title as collateral to secure loans ranging up to $10,000.
-They offer both multiple installment and single installment loan options with transparent fee schedules provided at different loan amounts ($600, $1,200, $2,000 disclosed examples).
+They offer both multiple installment and single installment loan options with listed fee schedules provided at different loan amounts ($600, $1,200, $2,000 disclosed examples).
 The company provides online payment capabilities, account registration, and a toll-free number for inquiries.
 Their standard business hours are Monday-Friday 10:00 AM - 6:00 PM and Saturday 9:00 AM - 2:00 PM across locations.

-LoanStar distinguishes itself through longevity in the industry (25+ years), multiple convenient Houston-area locations within close proximity to borrowers, and transparent fee disclosure through published fee schedules for both installment types.
+LoanStar distinguishes itself through longevity in the industry (25+ years), multiple convenient Houston-area locations within close proximity to borrowers, and listed fee disclosure through published fee schedules for both installment types.
 They provide higher loan amounts ($10,000 maximum) compared to typical payday loans, making them suitable for larger emergency expenses.
 The company maintains compliance documentation including OCCC notices and license information on their website.

 However, title loans carry inherent risks: vehicle repossession is the primary consequence of default, making them high-stakes borrowing despite fast funding.
 The website provides limited detail on actual APR rates, terms, or borrower requirements beyond the fee schedule links.
 One reviewed location (5918 FM 1960 West) is permanently closed, indicating customers must verify current location availability.
 As a collateral-based lender in the emergency-cash category, LoanStar serves urgent needs but requires borrowers to risk vehicle ownership.